fahim-ahmed-sarker/LibraryManagementSystem/README.md

 ## Important Security Notes

-- `appsettings.json`-এর default librarian code এবং development connection string production-এ ব্যবহার করবেন না।
+- Do not use the default librarian code or development connection string from `appsettings.json` in production.
-- Production secret, SQL password বা API key GitHub-এ commit করবেন না।
+- Never commit production secrets, SQL passwords, or API keys to GitHub.
-- Production database-এর জন্য environment variables, User Secrets বা secure secret manager ব্যবহার করুন।
+- Use environment variables, User Secrets, or a secure secret manager for the production database.
-- Database backup রাখুন, বিশেষ করে migration বা schema পরিবর্তনের আগে।
+- Keep database backups, especially before migrations or schema changes.